 "I'm sorry, Dawn.
 Buffy tried to be my friend before it all went bad.
 I'm sorry I wasn't there to help her."

-Faith nodded to Spike and turned away quickly.
+Faith nodded to Spike and got up, walking away quickly.
 She wanted to be out of that room before Buffy's sister opened those accusing eyes again.
 On the other side of the door, she angrily wiped a tear away.

-"You ok?" the guard seemed surprised to see this small sign of weakness.
+"You okay?"
+The guard seemed surprised to see this small sign of weakness.